mckiernantim/firebase-react/README.md

 # React Context API

 Next, we need to set up a context that will expose a global state value to all of our components.
 Simply put, if we have a user held in the context's state - the user can navigate our application.
-If not, we reoute the user to the login page.
+If not, we reroute the user to the login page.

 Navigate to the `providers` folder in our app
 ```js